 Board Policy & Governance

 The Surrey Police Board will play an important leadership role in designing, building and operationalizing a world-class police service.
-Once the Surrey Police Service is established, the Board will continue to play a key role in citizen engagement, community outreach and representing the community.
+Once Surrey Police Service (SPS) is established, the Board will continue to play a key role in citizen engagement, community outreach and representing the community.